 Mr. Dow designed one other unit block home in the same year – his own similarly expansive residence.

 Public Tour Reservations must be made at least 24 hours in advance of desired tour date.
-We are not accepting walk-in guests at this time.
 Please take the time to read our Covid-19 safety requirements outlined on our public tour page. *We are requiring all guests (including fully vaccinated) to mask up while in the building.
-Closed Memorial Day.